Mimino666/tc-marathoner/README.md

 ```
 >>> best                # print the best scores for all the known seeds
 >>> best 5              # print the best score for seed 5
->>> best 1 100          # print the best scores for seeds in interval 1-100, inclusive
+>>> best 1 100          # print the best scores for seeds from interval 1-100, inclusive
 ```

 #### clear